top 0

 Man Wah (文華廳)

-Man Wah (文華廳) at the Mandarin Oriental is reputably well-known for its impeccable service and beautiful interior design.
+Man Wah at the Mandarin Oriental is reputably well-known for its impeccable service and beautiful interior design.
 And did we mention that it is a one-Michelin-starred Cantonese restaurant with impeccable views?
 One of the greatest pleasures of dining at Man Wah is being seated at a window-side table with the harbour on one side and plates of culinary excellence on the other.
-Man Wah seamlessly balances masterfully crafted dishes with culinary creativity and traditional flavours—order a portion of their signature classic barbecued duck feet with barbecued pork belly ($168) and you’ll know what we mean!
+Man Wah seamlessly balances masterfully crafted dishes with culinary creativity and traditional flavours—order the barbecued Iberian pork loin glazed with longan honey and you’ll know what we mean!

 Man Wah (文華廳), 25/F, Mandarin Oriental Hong Kong, 5 Connaught Road, Central